 The vision in leadership should be clear and concise so that everyone in the organization understands it, believes in it, and implement it at all times.
-Passion for the vision should build enthusiasm, inspire and lead people to care.
+Passion for the vision should build enthusiasm, and inspire and lead people to care.
 In many organizations, the vision in leadership (CEO) is what employees strive for and follow.
-Still, in most of these companies, the vision in leadership often fails to deliver results because the people don’t believe in such vision or have any attachment or strong emotion to the idea.
+Still, in most of these companies, the vision in leadership often fails to deliver results because the people don’t believe in such a vision or have any attachment or strong emotion to the idea.

 It needs to connect with individual employees’ desires, wishes and ambitions, and dreams.
-The vision in leadership has to go beyond superficial and reflect the inner voice or mission of the company.
+The vision in leadership has to go beyond the superficial and reflect the inner voice or mission of the company.
 It must always make sense and be consistent with the company’s values and image.